Security-Onion-Solutions/securityonion-docs/oidc.rst

 .. image:: images/oidc/oidc_link.png
   :target: _images/oidc_link.png

 Administrators may choose to disable password logins when using SSO, to ensure all logins must go through the external OIDC provider.
-On the SOC Configuration screen, enter ``password.enabled`` into the filter to locate that Advanced setting (ensure the "Show all configurable settings" toggle is enabled).
+On the SOC Configuration screen, enter ``password.enabled`` into the filter to locate that Advanced setting (ensure the *Show all configurable settings* toggle is enabled).

 Similarly, the TOTP MFA and Passwordless options can also be disabled, if there is a desire to prevent users from altering all local authentication methods.
 Search for ``totp.enabled`` and ``webauthn.enabled``, respectively, to disable those authentication methods.